dansmyers/dansmyers.github.io-archived/_posts/2016-09-29-Raspberry_Pi_Enterprise_Wifi.md

 The first lab required them to set up a connection to the campus wireless network.
 This turns out to be a little tricky.
 The official Raspberry Pi docs describe [setting up a wireless connection](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md), but our campus network uses WPA2 enterprise authentication, which requires a more complex configuration.

-The basic process for command-line wi-fi configuration is to first log in to the Pi and open a terminal; we do this by connecting the Pi to a desktop Mac with an ethernet cable, then using the Mac's terminal application and
+The basic process for command-line wi-fi configuration is to first log in to the Pi and open a terminal; we do this by connecting the Pi to a desktop Mac with an ethernet cable, then using the Mac's terminal application and SSH:

 ```
 ssh pi@raspberrypi.local